 Two other digital technologies to find a place in the Digital Transformation landscape are 3D Printing and Virtual Reality.
 These technologies are making it possible to prototype new ideas and designs without having to manually create a prototype or mockup that used to take days and weeks to produced, and required a high-level of craftsmanship.
 Today, a 3D printer can produce a 3D model of a guitar, cup, cog or coke can in minutes—speeding time to value and enhancing possibilities for product personalization and tailoring to suit discerning customer needs

-Smart digital devices are things like smart meters and speakers that incorporate sensors to capture new data.
-Smart devices are everywhere these days, from the Alexa Speaker on your kitchen worktop to the smart fridge in the corner and your smart utility meter just outside the window tracking your water consumption.
-These devices represent a key construct in the digital transformation story because they are creating a seismic shift in the amount of data being captured, and the possibilities to use data to make decisions.
+Smart devices are everywhere these days, Amazon Echo smart speakers, smart fridges, utility meters etc. These devices represent a key construct in the digital transformation story because they are creating a seismic shift in the amount of data captured, and the possibilities to use data to make decisions.

-Not many people know it, but we probably have Coca-Cola to thank for what has become known as The Internet of Things (IoT) revolution.
-The main concept of a network of smart devices began back in 1982, with a modified Coca-Cola vending machine at Carnegie Mellon University becoming the first Internet-connected appliance,6 able to report its inventory and whether newly loaded drinks were cold or not.
+Not many people know it, but we probably have Coca-Cola to thank for what has become known as the IoT revolution.
+The main concept of a network of smart devices began back in 1982, with a modified Coca-Cola vending machine at Carnegie Mellon University being the first internet-connected appliance.
+Its was capable of reporting on its inventory and whether newly loaded drinks were cold or not.

 Governments and municipalities are now considering how they can engineer IoT powered smart digital cities, equipped with sensor devices to manage traffic flows, control emissions, control crowds and keep the lights on.